ff-bifbox: A scalable, open-source toolbox for bifurcation analysis of nonlinear PDEs: Theory and Implementation

 \section{Theory and Implementation}

-\texttt{ff-bifbox} is designed to handle autonomous, continuous-time dynamical systems defined by a nonlinear function $\mathcal{F}$, which may be written in the form:
+\texttt{ff-bifbox} is designed to handle autonomous\footnote{In its current iteration, \texttt{ff-bifbox} does support some capabilities for non-autonomous systems analysis that will not be discussed here.}, continuous-time dynamical systems defined by a nonlinear function $\calF$, which may be written in the form:

 where $\calM$ is the square mass operator and $\calR$ is the steady residual vector.
 Here, the state vector $\bq\left(\bx,t\right)$ is a function of space $\bx$ and time $t$, $\bqd$ is the time derivative of $\bq$, and $\balpha$ is a vector of parameters.
-For a more comprehensive exposition of the conditions and limitations for $\calF$, as well as a rigorous overview of the methods outlined below, the interested reader is referred to any of the excellent monographs by Govaerts~\cite{govaerts_2000}, Kuznetsov~\cite{kuznetsov_2023}, and Allgower \& Georg~\cite{allgower_georg_2003}, among others.
+For a more comprehensive introduction to dynamical systems analysis, as well as a more pedagogical exposition of the methods outlined below, the interested reader is referred to any of the excellent monographs by Govaerts~\cite{govaerts_2000}, Kuznetsov~\cite{kuznetsov_2023}, and Allgower \& Georg~\cite{allgower_georg_2003}, among others.

+The \texttt{ff-bifbox} implementation requires the user to define the computational domain using a mesh file, a variational formulation for the system of interest using the FreeFEM scripting language, and a set of state variables, parameters, and, where needed, user-defined functions or macros for more specialized tasks.
+From this basic starting point, \texttt{ff-bifbox} supplies a collection of command-line accessible algorithms, file management macros, and post-processing routines supporting various aspects of dynamical systems analysis for large-scale PDEs.
+It should be remarked that the weak formulation provides considerable flexibility, supporting exotic boundary conditions (e.g., \cite{douglas_2024}), non-smooth or discontinuous systems (e.g., via discontinuous elements), and non-standard couplings and constraints, including multiphysics and coupled ODE–PDE models.

 In the following, the Jacobian operator $\partial_{\bq}\calF|_{\bq,\balpha}\left(\cdot\right)$ is denoted as the partial derivative of $\calF$ with respect to $\bq$, i.e. $\frac{\partial\calF}{\partial\bq}\left(\bq;\balpha\right)$.
 The parameter gradient operator $\frac{\partial\calF}{\partial\balpha}\left(\bq;\balpha\right)=\partial_{\balpha}\calF|_{\bq,\balpha}\left(\cdot\right)$ is also defined.
 Similar abuse of notation is used to define the second parameter gradient operator $\partial_{\balpha\balpha}\calF|_{\bq,\balpha}\left(\cdot,\cdot\right)$, the Hessian operator $\partial_{\bq\bq}\calF|_{\bq,\balpha}\left(\cdot,\cdot\right)=\frac{\partial^2\calF}{\partial\bq\partial\bq}\left(\bq;\balpha\right)$, and others.